Our vision statement: People with disabilities enjoy equality, dignity, power, freedom of choice, independence

 If the Board has reasonable cause to believe a Director has failed to disclose actual or possible conflicts of interest it shall take appropriate disciplinary and corrective action.

-You may fill out an application and submit it at any time.
-Notices of vacancies are posted on our website and sent to numerous agencies on a regular basis.
-In addition, the application may be obtained from our website as well.
+Applications are accepted at any time, regardless if there is a position open.
+Notices of vacancies are posted on our website and social media.
+Please refer to "Join our Board" for instructions.
 In general, applications (or updates) are due three to four months prior to the position becoming vacant.